ZenWave360/zenwave-sdk/plugins/zdl-to-asyncapi/README.md

 - An a `Channel` named `OrderUpdatesChannel` containing a reference to the `OrderStatusUpdatedMessage` message.
 - It also will generate an `Operation` named `onOrderStatusUpdated` with and action `send`to the `OrderUpdatesChannel` channel.

-This is as a compact format as it can get!!
+This is as a compact format as it can get!
 Saving you a lot of typing and giving you very concise representation of your events.

 ## Options